kuanrcl/mysql-mds-replication/Lab5/README.md

 - If the subsection _**Select a DB System**_ shows _**No DB System selected**_, click the button _**Select DB System**_.

-- If the subsection _**Select a DB System**_ shows already the previously created MDS instance, go to Step 5.7
+- If the subsection _**Select a DB System**_ shows already the previously created MySQL Database Service instance, go to Step 5.7

 ![](images/Lab5-5.png)